mgechev/angular2-style-guide/README.md

   class SgButtonCmp {}
   ```

-  *Why?*: When any code unit is imported the consumer will know how to use it based on its name, i.e. `ScButtonCmp` means that:
+  *Why?*: When any code unit is imported the consumer will know how to use it based on its name, i.e. `SgButtonCmp` means that:

     - This is a controller of a component.
-    - It should be used as an element.
+    - The component should be used as an element.
-    - Its selector is `sc-button`.
+    - Its selector is `sg-button`.

 * Use `@HostListener` and `@HostBinding` instead of the `host` property of the `@Directive` and `@Component` decorators: